Learning, collaboration and a long history at Dragon Vets, with new grad vet surgeon Sofia

 It’s great, I have a GDP mentor who is lovely.
 She's really helpful, and the rest of the team are also so supportive.
 You’re always encouraged to get involved with things or given the chance to try things out.
 I feel like I’ve seen a lot, and that’s helped me improve quickly.

 It’s a really useful, supportive start to life as a vet.
 There’s a mixture of online events and in-person ones too.
 Early on in the programme, we had an event on basic surgical skills, and it was really helpful, giving me the chance to be hands-on and try things I hadn’t done before in an encouraging environment.
-I’d absolutely recommend
+I’d absolutely recommend!

 An important question – why is the practice named Dragon Vets?